Persona 5 sales pass 3.2 million

 Atlus has released new sales numbers for Persona 5, revealing that the Japanese role-playing game has sold over 3.2 million copies.

 Persona 5 came out in September 2016 in Japan and in April 2017 in other markets, including the U.S. and Europe.
 Sales for the entire Persona series, which started in 1996, now stand at 11.1 million.
+The JRPG genre has been having a resurgence thanks to games like Persona 5 and Dragon Quest XI, along with a growing fan base on PC.

 As of August, sales for Persona 5 were at 2.7 million, so the release of Royal in Japan helped give the number a boost.
 It should go up even more when Royal is out in other countries.